MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

-# How-To Double Your Work Area / Machine Oversized Stock
+# How To Double Your Work Area / Machine Oversized Stock
 Makera Carvera Controller Version: v0.9.11

 ## Summary: